 Ground Beef and Brussels Sprouts

 You can definitely use other ground meats like chicken or turkey.
-And if you’ve read this far but hate brussels sprouts, other veggies would work fine here.
-I mentioned my ground beef and broccoli recipe above, as an example.
+If you’ve read this far but hate brussels sprouts, other veggies would work fine here.
+For ideas, check out my honey sesame ground chicken and broccoli and low carb cheeseburger skillet (radishes).
+And my Greek ground chicken and veggie skillet is a great example of how you could oven roast a bunch of veggies with your cooked sweet chili ground beef.

-Broccoli, green beans, zucchini, bok choy, or peppers all come to mind as alternatives.
+Green beans, zucchini, bok choy, and peppers all come to mind as other alternatives.

 - 1 lb Ground Beef, I used 96/4